When will I see you again? Sport bids to step out of virus shadow - France 24

 TENNIS

--- The ATP and WTA will not resume tournament play until July 13 at the earliest.
+-- The ATP said it will not resume tournament play until the first week of August in Washington.

+The WTA is still scheduling events in Palermo from July 20-26 and in Karlsruhe on July 28-August 2, for now at least.

--- The French Open at Roland Garros has already been moved to Sept 20-Oct 4 although there are suggestions that it may be put back by a further week.
+-- The French Open has already been moved to Sept 20-Oct 4 although there are suggestions that it may be put back by a further week.

--- The United States Tennis Association will decide in mid-June on the US Open in New York.
+-- The United States Tennis Association will decide in mid-June on the US Open and has said it is "aggressively" drafting alternative plans if the tournament has to be moved from New York, which is struggling to recover from a wave of COVID-19 deaths.
+The possibility of playing in Indian Wells in California or Orlando is being considered.

 MOTOR SPORT